 Standard date and date-time formats refer to YYMD and HYYMD syntax (dates that are not stored in alphanumeric or numeric fields).
 Dates not in these formats must be converted before they can be used in the simplified functions.
+Input date and date-time parameters must provide full component dates.
 Literal date-time values can be used with the DT function.